-Interests Purchased - During the first quarter of 2020, the Company purchased, at fair value, an additional 1% of the EWM Class A Units for \$1,703 (which will be paid in cash of \$852 and through the issuance of notes payable of \$851, included within Other Current Liabilities on the Unaudited Condensed Consolidated Statement of Financial Condition as of March 31, 2020).
-This purchase resulted in a decrease to Noncontrolling Interest of \$138 and a decrease to Additional Paid-In-Capital of \$1,565, on the Company's Unaudited Condensed Consolidated Statement of Financial Condition as of March 31, 2020.
+Interests Purchased - During the first quarter of 2020, the Company purchased, at fair value, an additional 1% of the EWM Class A Units for \$1,703 (which was paid in cash of \$852 during the nine months ended September 30, 2020 and through the issuance of notes payable of \$851, included within Other Current Liabilities on the Unaudited Condensed Consolidated Statement of Financial Condition as of September 30, 2020).
+This purchase resulted in a decrease to Noncontrolling Interest of \$138 and a decrease to Additional Paid-In-Capital of \$1,565, on the Company's Unaudited Condensed Consolidated Statement of Financial Condition as of September 30, 2020.